 The arts are essential to strong, vibrant communities.
 A dynamic cultural sector is a catalyst for growth, attracting and retaining businesses and visitors.
 They strengthen neighborhoods and communities by preserving the culture and memories of specific places and have a positive impact on health and well-being.

 The Mary Duke Biddle Foundation supports arts organizations, artists, and K-12 education in the Triangle region of North Carolina.
 The foundation focuses on projects in which our modest grants can make a significant difference.
 In addition, MDBF supports Duke University, the University of North Carolina School of the Arts, and three churches, all institutions important to Mrs. Biddle and her family.

 How to Apply

 The Biddle Foundation has two grant cycles per year, one for the K-12 Program and one for the Arts Program.
-The process begins with the submission of a Letter of Inquiry (LOI) or with the submission of an LOI through our online system.
+The process begins with either a conversation before you submit a Letter of Inquiry (LOI) or with the submission of an LOI through our online system.
 The foundation receives more LOIs than can be funded.
-After reviewing all of them, we will conduct follow-up calls with a limited number of applicants to discuss their projects and determine whether they are good fits with our programmatic interests.
-We will accept full proposals based on those conversations.
+After reviewing all LOIs, we accept full proposals for a limited number of projects that represent the strongest alignment with our programmatic interests.
 We will email all LOI applicants to let you know our decision.